Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Things to do in Gili Air

-You can explore vibrant coral reefs and fascinating marine life.
+You can explore coral reefs and the fascinating marine life.
 Whether you’re a beginner or an experienced diver, there are options for fun dives and PADI training courses.

-• Cycling: Hire a bicycle and embark on a leisurely ride around the entire island.
+- Cycling: Hire a bicycle and take a ride around the entire island in around an hour.

-• Cooking Classes: Learn to make some delicious Indonesian dishes with Gili Cooking Classes.
-Choose from their selection of three different courses using local ingredients.
+- Cooking Classes: Learn to make some delicious Indonesian dishes with Gili Cooking Classes.
+Choose from their selection of three different courses.

 The Secret Gilis